Jonathan2251/lbd/source/about.rst

 Support C++ language features.
 It's under working.

-:ref:`sec-runbackend`:
+:ref:`sec-verilog`:

 Create the CPU0 virtual machine with Verilog language of Icarus tool first.
-With this tool, feed the hex file which generated by llvm-objdump to the CPU0 virtual machine and see the CPU0 running result on PC computer.
+With this tool, feeding the hex file which generated by llvm-objdump to the CPU0 virtual machine and seeing the CPU0 running result on PC computer.

 :ref:`sec-appendix-installing`: